-5.0 Meteorological Data
+5.0 METEROLOGICAL DATA

-The meteorological data contained in Tables 5-1 through 5-5 was obtained from a meteorological tower located 762 meters (2500 feet) west of Columbia Generating Station.
-Data was recovered from two sets of redundant instruments on the tower at the 10 meter (33-foot) and 75 meter (245- foot) levels.
-The meteorological data is a composite file generated from the automated data recovery systems for the calendar year 2020.
-Data is archived on the Energy Northwest Local Area Network.
+The meteorological data contained in Tables 5-1 through 5-5 (Quarters 1-4 and Annual summary) were obtained from a meteorological tower located 762 meters (2500 feet) west of Columbia Generating Station.
+Data were recovered from two sets of redundant instruments on the tower at the 10-meter (33-foot) and 75-meter (245- foot) levels.
+Tables 5-1 through 5-5 use the 33' data.
+The meteorological data make up a composite file generated from the automated data recovery systems for the calendar year 2022.
+Data are archived on the Energy Northwest Local Area Network.

-Meteorological data recovery for 2020 was 99% at the 10 meter (33-foot) level.
+Meteorological data recovery for 2022 was 99.4% at the 10-meter (33-foot) level.
 Redundant wind and temperature sensors are installed at both levels of the meteorological tower.
 Data from the two systems can be combined to permit maximum data recovery for defined date ranges.

-The data in Tables 5-1 through 5-4 provide joint frequency distributions (JFD) at the 10-meter level by quarter for 2020.
+The data in Tables 5-1 through 5-4 provide joint frequency distributions (JFD) at the 10-meter level by quarter for 2022.
 These tables show the total hours at various wind speeds for each sector and stability class.
 The NRC stability classes A through G and eleven wind speed categories along with the 16 wind direction sectors were used to prepare each joint frequency table.
-Tables 5-5 provide the annual joint frequency distributions.
+Table 5-5 provides the annual joint frequency distributions.